daviesjamie/dotfiles/README.md

 This is a collection of the [dotfiles](http://dotfiles.github.io/) that I use to set up a system just the way I like it.

-I am currently only using this repository on OS X, but I plan to one day get around to using it on Linux as well - so there shouldn't be any issues running it on a Linux system.
+Whilst used primarily on OS X, these dotfiles should also work on a Linux-based system.
+Maybe.

 ## Installation